inbra/sentiment-one/README.md

 ## Set up and train the classifier
 In order to preprocess and classify some tweet text, the classifier has to be trained first.
 We will use the meta classifier `FilteredClassifier` from the weka framework since it stores not only the trained model but _also the filter with the learned feature space_.

-First I create a class derived from `FilteredClassifier` to get access to the feature space (filtered instances) and be able to save it to a file:
+First create a class derived from `FilteredClassifier` to get access to the feature space (filtered instances) and be able to save it to a file:
 ```java
 	public class MyFilteredClassifier extends FilteredClassifier {
 		public Instances getFilteredInstances(){